 We are developing product candidates to treat cardiomyopathies.
-These target indications may include both primary cardiomyopathies that involve the heart exclusively, as with hypertrophic cardiomyopathies, or secondary cardiomyopathies that occur in the context of a systemic disease, as with lysosomal storage diseases.
+These target indications may include both primary cardiomyopathies that involve the heart exclusively, or secondary cardiomyopathies that occur in the context of a systemic disease.
 In the context of secondary cardiomyopathies, such as Fabry disease, we design and engineer the product to treat all diseased organs including the high unmet medical need in the heart.
-Our targeted and evolved vector, C102, used in all of our cardiology product candidates, was invented for low dose intravenous infusion, leading to transgene expression throughout the myocardium.
-We believe that this modular product approach, utilizing C102 for all of our cardiology product candidates using the same vector.
+Our customized and evolved vector C102 was invented for low dose intravenous infusion, leading to transgene expression throughout the myocardium in cardiomyocytes.
+We believe that this approach will help inform the clinical development of subsequent product candidates using the same vector.

-4D-310 for Fabry Disease
+4D-310 for Fabry Disease Cardiomyopathy

-Fabry disease is a monogenic disease caused by mutations in the GLA gene which encodes for the alpha-galactosidase A ("AGA") enzyme, that result in the body's inability to produce sufficient AGA enzyme activity, causing the accumulation of toxic levels of sphingolipids, such as the substrate globotriaosylceramide-3 ("Iyso-Gb3"), in critical organs, including the heart, kidney and blood vessels.
-The cardiomyopathy in Fabry disease is the leading cause of death, accounting for 54% of deaths.
+Fabry disease is a monogenic disease caused by mutations in the GLA gene which encodes for the alpha-galactosidase A ("AGA") enzyme, that result in the body's inability to produce sufficient AGA enzyme activity, causing the accumulation of toxic levels of sphingolipids, such as the substrate globotriaosylceramide-3 ("lyso-Gb3"), in critical organs, including the heart, kidney and blood vessels.
+The cardiomyopathy in Fabry disease is the leading cause of death, accounting for 75% of deaths.
 Substrate accumulation in the heart can lead to life-threatening heart failure, arrhythmias, and vascular blockages.
 Fabry disease is progressive and fatal, with an average life expectancy of approximately 50 years.
 Progression of the disease causes significant reduction in the quality of life and significant economic burden associated with greater patient needs for supportive care.

 Annual worldwide sales of Fabry medicines were approximately \$1.8 billion in 2021.
-We estimate the potential initial addressable male Fabry patient population in the United States and EU-5 to be up to 19,000 individuals, 57% of whom suffer from Classic Fabry disease.
+We estimate the potential initial addressable Fabry patient population in the United States and EU-5 to be up to 36,000 individuals, 57% of whom suffer from Classic Fabry disease.
 Of note, we estimate the prevalence of individuals with Fabry disease-associated GLA mutations in the United States and EU-5 falls between 50,000 and 70,000 in the United States and the EU-5 based on recent newborn screening.
-Pre-treatment antibody titers to gene therapy, including 4D-310, may result in a reduction in the addressable patient population, if antibody titers at baseline are shown to be predictive of treatment response and/or tolerability.
+Pre-treatment antibody titers to genetic medicines, including 4D-310, may result in a reduction in the addressable patient population, if antibody titers at baseline are shown to be predictive of treatment response and/or tolerability.

-The current treatment paradigm for Fabry disease is bi-weekly infusion of AGA enzyme, a class of therapies broadly referred to as enzyme replacement therapies ("ERT").
-For example, Fabrazyme received accelerated regulatory approval in 2003 in the United States based on improvements in a kidney interstitial capillary substrate biopsy endpoint, and received full approval in 2021.
+The current treatment paradigm for Fabry disease is bi-weekly infusion of AGA enzyme, a class of therapies broadly referred to as enzyme replacement therapies ("ERT") and/or small molecule chaperone therapy designed to bind to and stabilize a patient's own endogenous target protein.
+Fabrazyme, an ERT, received accelerated regulatory approval in 2003 in the United States based on improvements in a kidney interstitial capillary substrate biopsy endpoint and received full approval in 2021.
+Galafold, a chaperone therapy, received approval in the EU in 2016 and U.S. in 2018.

-In addition to high burdens of therapy due to the short-half life in the blood, patients on ERTs lack therapeutic concentrations of AGA in their blood for the majority of time between infusions, potentially limiting clinical benefit.
 AGA is normally produced within target cells themselves, but ERTs reportedly lack efficient uptake by parenchymal cells including cardiomyocytes.
 As a result, patients remain at risk of cardiac complications including death.
-Finally, antibodies develop to AGA in the majority of Classic Fabry disease patients after ERT which can reduce the therapeutic effect of ERT, leading to worse clinical outcomes than those patients on ERT who don't develop anti-AGA antibodies.
+Finally, antibodies develop to AGA in the majority of Classic Fabry disease patients after ERT and can further worsen clinical outcomes.